ArianitHalimi/Xsandra/README.md

 Suggestions and ideas are very welcomed and its is a big change of implementation
 For anything you think you can implement or fix, pull requests are welcomed
 Many new updates will come until it is finished so stay tuned
+Always check for new versions of xsandra for new features

 ## License